 UTM is an acronym that stands for Urchin Tracking Method.
-Essentially, UTM tracking uses snippets of code, called UTM parameters, that are applied to your company’s URLs to track how a customer reached your site.
+Essentially, UTM tracking uses snippets of code, called UTM parameters, that are applied to your brand’s URLs to track how customers reach your site.
 The data and insights that result from this tracking will help you to better understand how customers interact with your brand across many different marketing channels.

 Configure Your Account's Default UTM Tracking

 To customize your account's default UTM tracking settings, navigate to Account > Settings > UTM Tracking.
 Here, you will see the three default UTM parameters that Klaviyo automatically tracks:

 - utm_source For a campaign, utm_source is the specific list or segment you are sending to; for a flow, it is the name of the flow.

 - utm_medium Utm_medium is the channel through which you send content (email or SMS).

 - utm_campaign Utm_campaign is the exact message you are tracking (a campaign or specific email/SMS within a flow).